L1A1 Self-Loading Rifle: Australia

 Unique 30-round magazines were developed for the L2A1 rifles.
 These 30-round magazines were essentially lengthened versions of the standard 20-round L1A1 magazines, perfectly straight in design.
 Curved 30-round magazines from the L4A1 7.62 NATO conversion of the Bren are interchangeable with the 30-round L2A1 magazines, however they reputedly gave feeding difficulties due to the additional friction from the curved design as they must be inserted "upside down" in the L2A1.
 The L4A1 Bren magazines were developed as a top-mounted gravity-assisted feed magazine, the opposite of what is required for the L2A1 FAL.
 This was sometimes rectified by stretching magazine springs.

-The Australian L1A1/L2A1 rifles were produced by the Small Arms Factory – Lithgow, with approximately 220,000 L1A1 rifles produced between 1959 and 1986.
+The Australian L1A1/L2A1 rifles were produced by the Lithgow Small Arms Factory, with approximately 220,000 L1A1 rifles produced between 1959 and 1986.
 L2A1 production was approximately 10,000 rifles produced between 1962 and 1982.
 Lithgow exported a large number of L1A1 rifles to many countries in the region.
 Among the users were New Zealand, Singapore and Papua New Guinea.

 During the Vietnam War, the SLR was the standard weapon issued to Australian infantrymen.
-Many Australian soldiers preferred the larger calibre weapon over the American M16 because they felt that the SLR was more reliable and that they could trust the NATO 7.62 round to kill an enemy soldier outright.
-The Australians' jungle warfare tactics used in Vietnam were refined by their experience in earlier jungle conflicts (e.g., the Malayan Emergency and the Konfrontasi campaign in Borneo) and were considered far more threatening by their Viet Cong opponents than those employed by U.S. forces.
-The Australians considered the strengths and limitations of the SLR and its heavy ammunition load to be better suited to their tactical methods.
+Most Australian soldiers preferred the larger calibre weapon over the American M16, because the SLR was substantially more reliable and its more powerful NATO 7.62 round could be trusted to kill an enemy soldier outright.
+The Australians' jungle warfare tactics used in Vietnam were refined by their experience in earlier jungle conflicts, e.g., the Malayan Emergency and the Konfrontasi campaign in Borneo, and were considered far more threatening by their Viet Cong opponents than those employed by U.S. forces.
+The Australians considered the strengths and limitations of the SLR and its heavy ammunition load to be better suited to actual combat.

 Another product of Australian participation in the conflict in South-East Asia was the field modification of L1A1 and L2A1 rifles by the Special Air Service Regiment for better handling.
 Nicknamed "the Bitch", these rifles were field modified, often from heavy barrel L2A1 automatic rifles, with their barrels cut off right in front of the gas blocks, and often with the L2A1 bipods removed to install XM148 40 mm grenade launchers mounted below the barrels.
 The XM148 40 mm grenade launchers were obtained from U.S. forces.
 For the L1A1, the lack of fully automatic fire resulted in the unofficial conversion of the L1A1 to full-auto capability by using lower receivers from the L2A1, which works by restricting trigger movement.